TedHusted/awake/awake.md/awake.md

 	This time Carla used her link.
 Another bubble appeared, connected to the ‘Wheelchair Incident’.

 	“Board,”says Noah, “add ‘Altered Commit Author’ with a question mark to Meeting with Superior. — That’s what Elena says was changed in the reel.
-Brent told her the commit was made by the Admin account, and then later Adrian said it was Brent himself who made it.”
+Brent told her the commit was made by the Admin account.
+Then later, Adrian said it was Brent himself who made it.”

 	Tate says, “We found that the Test Mode for both devices could have been used to cause the crashes.”